 Winter Fat Biking

-CAMBA grooms and maintains over 70 miles of winter bike trails in Sawyer and Bayfield Counties.
+CAMBA grooms and maintains miles and miles of winter bike trails in Sawyer and Bayfield Counties.
 In addition, there are literally hundreds of miles of plowed town roads to tour.

 Where to ride:

-• CAMBA grooms trails for winter riding in Hayward, Seeley, Cable and Bayfield.
-See Winter Trail Maps section for trail length, level of difficulty, description and detailed maps.
+- CAMBA grooms trails for winter riding in Hayward, Seeley, Cable and Bayfield.
+See Trail Maps section for Winter for trail length, level of difficulty, description and detailed maps.
 For daily fat bike trail conditions and grooming plans, visit CAMBA Trail Conditions.

 Winter Hiking